Skip to main content

 Upload Signed Certificate.png

-*Note: A chain certificate must establish a full chain of trust back to a root CA. Such certificates are self-signed by the CA providing them, as the following example demonstrates:
+*Note: A chain certificate must establish a full chain of trust back to a root CA, including any intermediate certificates that sit between the device and root certs.
+Such certificates are self-signed by the CA providing them, as the following example demonstrates:

 Example of a certificate titled "DigiCert High Assurance EV Root CA."